Journalism

 Thomas wants his journalism to make sense ... scientifically.
 So he carefully reads the data, the findings and the interpretations to ensure it is all accurate.
 Specifically, he wants validated scientific facts, logical consistency and verified units or measurements.

 Chester is a different 'Dog than the rest.
 He has a Public Relations perspective on the journalistic publishing process and thinks about how sources can best speak the language of a journalist through information prioritization.
-To use his talents effectively, paste a draft press release into the text box and release this hound.
+To use his talents effectively, paste a draft press release into the text box and call this 'Dog into action.